redbadger/crux/docs/src/internals/runtime.md

 {{#include ../../../crux_core/src/core/mod.rs:core}}
 ```

 One detail to note is that the receiving end of the requests channel is a `Receiver<Ef>`.
-The channel has an additional feature - it can map between the input types and output types, and, in this case, serve as a multiplexer.
-Each sending end is specialised for the respective capability, but the receiving end gets already wrapped `Effect`.
+The channel has an additional feature - it can map between the input types and output types, and, in this case, serve as a multiplexer, wrapping the operation in the corresponding Effect variant.
+Each sending end is specialised for the respective capability, but the receiving end gets an already wrapped `Effect`.

 ## A single update cycle